If You Can’t Pay Your Student Loan Because of Your Disability

 - review records and find your federal student loans and/or TEACH Grant service obligation that may qualify for a TPD discharge.

 - contact your loan holders and tell them to stop collection activity on your loans for a period of up to 120 days.
 This means that during the 120-day period you won’t have to make payments on your loans.

 - Stopping collection activity gives you time to complete the TPD discharge application and return it to the TPD Servicer for processing.
-If the loan servicer does not get your application within the 120-day period, your loan holders will start collection activity on your loans.
+If the loan servicer does not get your application within the 120-day period, your loan holders start collection activity on your loans.
 You have to start making payments again.

-- You can submit certification from a doctor that you are totally and permanently disabled.
+- You can also submit certification from a doctor that you are totally and permanently disabled.
 Your doctor must certify that you are not able to take part in any significant gainful activity because of a medically diagnosed physical or mental impairment that:

 - Can be expected to result in death,